-Fig. 15: Ergonomic risks and prevention - Shoe sewing
+Fig. 15: Ergonomic risks and prevention - Shoe sewing.
+Source: Preventing ergonomic risks, ACT

 Danger identification Recommended measures In the cutting section, most tasks usually require standing up, stationary postures throughout the day, especially when working with the cutting press.
 Workers should maintain a joint posture close to the neutral position; Avoid bending the torso forward and/or rotating it; The worker should be able to choose whether or not to support the elbows during the sewing activity.
 The worktable should be equipped with a 4 to 6 cm thick foam support in the elbow area; In the preparation and sewing section the tasks require the involvement of fine motor skills (precision work), visual acuity and foot-operated machines.
 These operations usually require sitting and static posture.
-In activities such as sewing, where the point at which the task is performed is fixed (sewing needle), the point of view considered optimal should be in the same line of the visual field and the elbow flexed at 90°; Provide adequate lumbar support in all seats; The seat must be adjustable to allow flexibility and adjustment according to the anthropometric diversities of the worker and follow the height of the benches; Provide a footrest that can be either fixed to the machine or placed on the floor (platform or mat).
+In activities such as sewing, where the point at which the tas performed is fixed (sewing needle), the point of view considered optimal should be in the same line of the visual field and the elbow flexed at 90°; Provide adequate lumbar support in all seats; The seat must be adjustable to allow flexibility and adjustme according to the anthropometric diversities of the worker ar follow the height of the benches; Provide a footrest that can be either fixed to the machine or placed on the floor (platform or mat).

-Fig. 16: Ergonomic risks and prevention - Shoe cutting and sewing
+Fig. 16: Ergonomic risks and prevention - Shoe cutting and sewing Source: Preventing ergonomic risks, ACT